The following article first appeared in The Pilot on July 15, 2017.

 “Uncle Dallas was a sharp dresser,” Rora Kellis said, “and he was definitely in good shape for his age.”

-Some were taken aback when Dallas Kellis announced his engagement to the former Margaret Seiber.
+Friends were taken aback when Dallas Kellis announced his engagement to the former Margaret Seiber.

 “A lot of people were surprised because she wasn’t much like him,” a member of Dallas Kellis’ church, who asked not to be identified, told The Pilot last year.
 “She didn’t seem like an outgoing or friendly person either.”

 Rora Kellis does not think his uncle knew about his second wife’s criminal record.
+Donadio contends that Margaret Kellis has “no history of violence.”

 Margaret Kellis is due back in court Sept.
 7. She plans to request a jury trial, Donadio said.